Becoming Cary Grant (2017), dir. Mark Kidel

 “I pretended to be somebody I wanted to be until, finally, I became that person, or he became me” (Cary Grant)

-Mark Kidel’s remarkable film, which was in the official selection at the Cannes Film Festival 2017 and won best Documentary Feature at the Scottish Mental Health Arts Festival, explores Cary Grant’s life from the perspective of his (then legal) LSD therapy sessions in the 1950s, using extracts from his autobiography (spoken by Jonathan Pryce) and home movie footage (much of it shot in Bristol) to piece together a moving account of his incredible and sometimes uncomfortable journey from Archie Leach to global film icon, Cary Grant.
+The film explores Cary Grant’s life from the perspective of his LSD therapy sessions, using extracts from his autobiography (spoken by Jonathan Pryce) and home movie footage (much of it shot in Bristol) to piece together a moving account of his incredible and sometimes uncomfortable journey from Archie Leach to global film icon, Cary Grant.

 “Everybody wants to be Cary Grant.
-Even I want to be Cary Grant” (Cary Grant)
+Even I want to by Cary Grant” (Cary Grant)

 Much is being made of Cary Grant’s acid trips, but whilst this a useful cinematic device for exploring his subconscious, the film transcends the sensationalist tone of many of its reviews (see this Vice piece for example).
 In an article in the Guardian producer Nick Ware suggests that his experience with LSD not only coincided with, but also enabled, Cary Grant’s most critically acclaimed performances: